OS X Yosemite How to Restore MAC to factory settings

 Final words on how to factory reset mac yosemite

-There are a few things to keep in mind when factory resetting your mac yosemite: -Make sure you have a backup of all your important files!
+There are a few things to keep in mind when factory resetting your Mac Yosemite.
+First, ensure you have a backup of all your important files!

-• All your preferences and settings will be lost, so make sure you know how to set everything up again before proceeding.
+• All your preferences and settings will be lost.
+Ensure you know how to set everything up again before proceeding.

 • If you have any programs installed that you don’t want to lose, make sure you have their installation files handy.
 Once you’ve reset your mac, it will be like you just bought it